Websoft9/ansible-ruby/README.md

 #### Image on Cloud

-Follow our [RabbitMQ image](https://apps.websoft9.com/rabbitmq) for installation on major Cloud Platform.
+Follow our [Ruby Runtime image](https://apps.websoft9.com/rabbitmq) for installation on major Cloud Platform.

 ## Documentation